 One common problem was the unfortunate habit—somewhat common during the 70s—of using aluminum wiring.
 Aluminum wiring will expand and contract when heated and cooled, causing loose connections that are extremely dangerous.
-To maintain the safety of your home, aluminum wiring must be retrofitted with copper “pigtails” that prevent these loose connections.
+To maintain the safety of your home, find an electrician near you to retrofit your aluminum wiring with copper “pigtails” that prevent these loose connections.

 3. Extension Cords are Safe: Many homeowners know that different extension cords have different electrical ratings and capacities.
 Few actually heed the requirement that their extension cord be rated to match the appliance it’s plugged into.
 Extension cords running to computers, air conditioning units, and space heaters, and any major appliances must be able to handle the load.
 Otherwise the extension cord will heat up, causing the entire circuit to become unsafe and potentially able to create an electrical fire.
 Particularly, dangerous is the habit of running an extension cord under rugs, furniture, or anything else that will capture this heat, instead of allowing it to dissipate.